frain-dev/convoy-website/content/blog/uuid-to-ulid.md

 With our release of `v0.9.x` and `v23.05.x`, we migrated our datastore from MongoDB to Postgres, we decided to change our ID format.

 # What does this mean for you and your data?
-At Convoy we strive to make sure that our software is backwards compatible and that little effort is required on your part, so your workloads can operate while we move things around internally.
+At Convoy, we strive to make sure that our software is backwards compatible and that little effort is required on your part, so your workloads can operate while we move things around internally.
 We ensure that the contract we keep with our API is never broken.
 In this case, we unfortunately had to make the change, so we as a company and Convoy as a product could evolve into a version of the vision that we have.

 Both our users on cloud and users that self-host will be affected and I have outlined below what each set of users will experience and how they can work around it.